Human Machine Interaction (HMI) with Augmented Reality in a Family Vehicle

 Human Machine Interaction (HMI) Lab

 What is the future of integrated augmented reality systems in vehicles?
 We were sponsored by the Human Machine Interaction (HMI) Lab at the Georgia Institute of Technology to research how augmented reality integrated windows could benefit people.
-We aim to enhance family interactions through the use of a family car that utilizes augmented reality windshield/windows.
-Our focus is on encouragement of engagement between passengers and drivers through an infotainment system in a family trip context.
+We aim to enhance family interactions through the use of a family car that utilizes augmented reality windshields/windows.
+Our focus is on the encouragement of engagement between passengers and drivers through an infotainment system in a family trip context.

 I developed this project with Beatrice Adebisi, Samira Bandaru, Iris Colendrino, and Abigail Maeder

 My personal role included leading design research, interviews, task analysis, observational analysis, usability testing, journey mapping, insight generation, and UX/UI design.

 *NDAs and confidentiality agreements were signed during the course of this project.
 Not all project and personal details are shown.